Skip to content

 will only evaluate up to (2/2 == 1), omitting the evaluation of (2/3 == 2).

-Conditional expressions have a simple if ... do ... else ... end block structure with the familiar semantics:
+These expressions consist of a simple if ... then ... else ... end block structure with the familiar semantics:

 print("The value is 1.")